KarelZe/thesis/references/obsidian/❓Questions.md

 ## Open

+## Closed
 - Relation between moneyness / and classification accuracy.
 Argumentation from Savickas seems to not apply here.
-Do you know papers?
+Do you know papers? -> looks ok
-- Is argumentation with time-to-maturity ok?
+- Is argumentation with time-to-maturity ok? -> seems not bad
 - Bug in paper.
-Is conclusion for moneyness correct?
+Is conclusion for moneyness correct? -> will look into

-## Closed
 - Opinions on including robustness checks of classical rules? -> not necessary
 - Look up table for `ROOT`? -> received a file
 - Ask for comments on theory. -> will comment / excited to read.
 Received comments @ 23 May.